mahdimq/playlist-app/queries.md

 10. The first and last names of every star along with the number of movies they have been in, in descending order by the number of movies.
 (Similar to #9, make sure that two different actors with the same name are considered separately).

+    " I need some help with this one "

 ### The rest of these are bonuses

 11. The title of every movie along with the number of stars in